ACIS Logo Michael J. Durkan Prize for Books on Language and Culture

 Past recipients

-Prize Committee and Submission Information
+Prize Committee

-The Michael J. Durkan Prize for Books on Language and Culture honors single-author or co-authored (up to two authors) scholarly works that illuminate Irish cultural expression—across theatre, film, visual and material arts, music, dance, performance, and related fields—including those that cross or extend beyond traditional disciplinary boundarie
+The Michael J. Durkan Prize for Books on Language and Culture honors single-author or co-authored (up to two authors) scholarly works that illuminate Irish cultural expression—across theatre, film, visual and material arts, music, dance, performance, and related fields—including those that cross or extend beyond traditional disciplinary boundaries.